Certificate Pinning in Mobile SDK

 6. To test SSL pinning, intentionally change a character in the pin value to make it invalid.
 When making a request, the system should detect the incorrect pin and terminate the process.

 1. Open your terminal and enter the following command to generate the .cer file.
-Replace your-server with your desired server.
+Replace <your-server-domain> with your desired server.

 3. Hash the certificate with a hashing algorithm.
-In the example below, we use SHA256 to hash our key.
-Replace the server_cert_public_key.pem name with your provided name.
+The following example uses SHA-256 to hash the key.
+Replace the <server_cert_public_key>.pem name with your provided name.

-4. To integrate the public hash key into iOS, open your Xcode project and update target Info.plist so it includes the NSPinnedDomains section in the NSAppTransportSecurity settings:
+4. To integrate the public hash key into iOS, open your Xcode project and update the target Info.plist file so it includes the NSPinnedDomains section in the NSAppTransportSecurity settings:

 <key>NSAppTransportSecurity</key>